SPS-L/Cyprus-Grids/README.md

 This project is provided for research and educational purposes.
 All location-specific information has been anonymized.

 ## Contact
-For questions, collaboration opportunities, or suggestions for future development, please refer to the research publications listed above or open an issue in this repository.
+For questions, collaboration opportunities, or suggestions for future development, please refer to the author directly or open an issue in this repository.